bonitasoft/bonita-project-maven-plugin/README.md

 A Maven plug-in used by Bonita projects to:
 * Install custom dependencies from the project store (where external projects dependencies are stored) to the local Maven repository.
 * Analyze Bonita dependencies and their content (Connector, Actor filters, Rest API Extensions...).
-* Lookup jar dependencies (find the maven artifacts for existing dependencies found in the `lib` folder).

 ## Usage